-May be compensated for unused days of state and local leave accumulated while employed in Carrollton-Farmers Branch ISD at the approved substitute teacher pay rate up to a ceiling of \$5,000.
-Commented [GT(6]: New topic added: DEC (Legal) addresses district not terminating an employee for attending a court date, but does not address docking an employee.
-Is not addressed in DEC (Local).
+- May be compensated for unused days of state and local leave accumulated while employed in Carrollton-Farmers Branch ISD at the approved substitute teacher pay rate up to a ceiling of \$5,000. - To be eligible, contract employees must provide written notice at least 30 days before the last day of employment and noncontract employees must provide written notice at least two weeks before the last day of employment.